 Oh sweet friend, just writing this post makes my heart feel pangs of sadness.
 Thinking about you makes tears run down my cheeks.
-You see, last year I was you.
+You see, two years ago I was you.
 I was the girl that couldn't find her Christmas, no matter where she looked.
 I was the girl with an empty, aching heart.

 Let me share my story.